 Elevation: Elevating the structure is only suitable for areas of shallow flooding and is usually not feasible or cost-effective for masonry homes built on concrete slabs.
 It can sometimes be cost-effective for wood frame buildings on crawlspaces.
-None of the homes in RLA #66 are a candidate for elevation.
+The homes in RLA #67 with crawlspaces are candidates for elevation.

 Dry Floodproofing includes actions that seal a structure and prevent floodwaters from entering.
 This method is best in areas where flood depths are no more than two or three feet.
 Buildings can be made watertight by sealing the walls with waterproof coatings, impermeable membranes, or additional layers of masonry or concrete.
 Doors, windows, and other openings below the base flood elevation must also be equipped with permanent or removable shields, and backflow valves must be installed in sewer lines and drains.
-Dry floodproofing is only allowed on non-residential structures, so is not appropriate for the homes in RLA #66.
+Dry floodproofing is only allowed on non-residential structures, so is not appropriate for the homes in RLA #67 but is applicable to commercial properties.